Customer surveys not completed are like bird songs never heard or paintings never seen: so much effort but if no-one responds it’s all for nothing.

 In this Club Med invite (yes big companies get it wrong too) they used images for all of the most important parts of the invite including the key call to action, aka, the survey link.

-From what I see below there is no way to get started on the survey, if you don’t have the images showing.
+Even if I really want to respond, from what I see below there is no way to get started on the survey.

 With images download turned on the message looks great but for many a quick “delete finger” that will be too late.